Loading...

 Global variables are variables which are available across all pages of your store.

-Head over to the creator panel and kick things off by creating your first project.
+Head over to the and kick things off by creating your first project.

-Check out the docs for the integration method youโre going with.
+Check out the docs for the youโre going with.
 If needed, build the APIs into your website or game.

-If your integration method requires it, create the packages your customers can buy.
+If your integration method requires it, your customers can buy.

 Make sure your customers get their packages right away after theyโve made a purchase.
-For game studios, webhooks or license keys (like Steam keys) are the way to go.
-If youโre monetizing a game server, donโt forget to check out our official plugins for that.
+For game studios, or license keys (like Steam keys) are the way to go.
+If youโre monetizing a game server, donโt forget to check out our for that.

 Once youโre approved, youโre all set to go live and start making money from your game!
 Plus, with us as your Merchant of Record, youโll get access to worldwide payment methods, tax handling, and fraud protection.
 Nice!